Merkel nerve ending: Location

-In humans, Merkel cells along with Meissner's corpuscles occur in the superficial skin layers, and are most densely clustered beneath the ridges of the highly sensitive fingertips which make up fingerprints, and less so in the palms and forearm.
 In hairy skin, Merkel nerve endings are clustered into specialized epithelial structures called "touch domes" or "hair disks".
 Merkel receptors are also located in the mammary glands.
 Wherever they are found, the epithelium is arranged to optimize the transfer of pressure to the ending.

 Functions

-Merkel cells provide information on pressure, position, and deep static touch features such as shapes and edges.
+Merkel nerve endings provide information on pressure, position, and deep static touch features such as shapes and edges.
 They are tactile sensors in the business of mechanotransduction.
 They encode surface features of touched objects into perception, but also have to do with proprioception.